Mastering social media analytics: From data to tracking, tools and reporting

 Social media analytics isn't a one-size-fits-all approach, there are many types of analytics that will help you master your social media strategy.
 Beyond social media, analytics are an essential component of a wide range of business strategies in a more general sense.
 Consider business analytics as an example.
 Business analytics refer to the process of transforming data into insights to improve decision-making, and these can be split into three types:

 - Prescriptive Analytics: What should we do?
 Prescriptive analytics goes a step further than prediction and data monitoring by recommending actionable insights and the likely outcome of these future decisions.
-With a combined use of mathematics and computer science, prescriptive analytics combines data from descriptive and predictive sources to assess the implications of future decision making.
+With a combined use of mathematics and computer science, prescriptive analytics combines data from descriptive and predictive sources to assess the implications of future decision-making.
 Ultimately saving businesses a lot of time and money.

 While these are individually insightful, business analytics are more effective when implemented as one.
-So why is an integrated approach within your social media strategy - stemming beyond analytics - essential?
+So why is an integrated approach within your social media strategy, stemming beyond analytics, essential?

 The role of social media listening

 Understanding and leveraging social media analytics involves more than just tracking basic metrics.
-To truly tap into the potential of social media for marketing, brands need to go beyond just measuring engagement and analytics and develop a comprehensive listening and intelligence approach to not only track the numbers, but also gain insight into conversations and sentiment surrounding your brand online, as well as a deep understanding of the consumer behaviors surrounding your industry.
+To truly tap into the potential of social media for marketing, brands need to go beyond just measuring engagement and analytics and develop a comprehensive listening and intelligence approach to not only track the numbers, but also gain insight into conversations and sentiment surrounding your brand online, as well as a deep understanding of the consumer behaviours surrounding your industry.

 Tracking analytics is useful when you know exactly what you're looking for or attempting to measure.
 However, there are so many other things you could be missing.
 By including social listening into your strategy, you better capture the complex and dynamic online world that keeps evolving.

-Head to our ‘guide to social listening’ for all you need to know on implementing social listening into your strategy.
+Head to our guide to social listening for all you need to know on implementing social listening into your strategy.

 Social media analytics tools